Conjugacy problem in groups with quadratic Dehn function: Proof of Theorem

 The equality $\Lab({\mathbf q}')\equiv\Lab({\mathbf q})$ implies that the side edges have no superscripts because $\Lab({\mathbf q}')$ has to be a $\pm 1$-shift of $\Lab({\mathbf q})$.
 It follows from Lemma \ref{simul} and the definition of $(\theta,q)$-relations that $\Gamma$ corresponds to a reduced computation $\ccc\colon W(k,k)\to\dots\to W_{ac}$ having no rules of Steps 1,2 and no $\theta(23)^{\pm 1}$.
 Therefore the word $\alpha^k$ is accepted by $\mmm_0$ by Lemma \ref{I6A6} (2). \endproof

-{\bf Proof of Theorem \ref{t:main}.} Since the Turing machine ${\bf M}_0$ accepts a non-recursive language, the conjugacy problem is undecidable for the group $G$ by Lemma \ref{conj}.
+{\bf Proof of Theorem \ref{t:main}.} Since the language accepted by the Turing machine $\mmm_0$ is non-recursive, the conjugacy problem is undecidable for the group $G$ by Lemma \ref{conj}.
 The Dehn function of $G$ is at most quadratic by Lemma \ref{quadr}.
-To obtain a lower quadratic estimate, it suffices to see that if a $\theta$-letter $\theta$ and $Y$-letter $a$ commute, then by Lemmas \ref{extdisk} and \ref{NoAnnul}, the area of the word $a^n\theta^na^{-n}\theta^{-n}$ is equal to $n^2$ (or to use \cite{Bow}: every non-hyperbolic finitely presented group has at least quadratic Dehn function).
+To obtain a lower quadratic estimate, it suffices to see that if a $\theta$-letter $\theta$ and a $Y$-letter $a$ commute, then by Lemmas \ref{extdisk} and \ref{NoAnnul}, the area of the word $a^n\theta^na^{-n}\theta^{-n}$ is equal to $n^2$ (or to use \cite{Bow}: every non-hyperbolic finitely presented group has at least quadratic Dehn function).
 The theorem is proved. $\Box$

 \printindex[g]

 .5 in

 Alexander Yu.
 Ol'shanskii,\\ Department of Mathematics, Vanderbilt University and\\ Department of Higher Algebra, MEHMAT, Moscow State University \\ alexander.olshanskiy@vanderbilt.edu